JCataclisma/JC_ScrapMap/README.md

 4. Use the save selector in the map to switch Survival worlds.

 For an always-on-top companion window, double-click `Start JC ScrapMap Overlay.cmd`.
-This optional mode uses Microsoft Edge and is most reliable while Scrap Mechanic is running in Borderless Windowed mode.
+Choose any detected supported Chromium-family browser, or select another compatible browser executable.
+The picker supports Google Chrome, Brave, Vivaldi, Chromium, Opera, and Microsoft Edge; only a browser already installed on the computer is used.
+No browser is bundled or installed by JC ScrapMap.
+The overlay is most reliable while Scrap Mechanic is running in Borderless Windowed mode.

+The overlay remembers the selected browser inside the extracted JC ScrapMap folder and asks again on every launch, with the previous choice as the default.
+Its normal-browser fallback does not use always-on-top mode.

 Drag the map's left and right dividers to resize or nearly collapse the side panels.
 Double-click either divider to restore that panel's default width.